Tamago55/Aishiteru-Signal/README.md

 - Input Dakuten (゛) and Handakuten (゜) separately (e.g., デ -> 「テ」+「゛」).
 - Use [。] or [、] to separate sentences in Katakana.
-- The traffic light simulation visualizes Morse code, with red light for dots and dashes, pausing appropriately between characters and words.
+- The light simulation visualizes Morse code, with red light for dots and dashes, pausing appropriately between characters and words.